LINKIT-Group/infra-as-code-ibm/README.md

 And of course, you need [Ansible](https://www.ansible.com/) installed.
 Follow along [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to install the latest version for your Linux system (_Windows people, sorry, it only runs on Linux_).

+On the hands-on session I will also use terraform to provide some instances on the fly and make the scripts available.
+If you want, you can create a [1st AWS account for Free Tier](https://aws.amazon.com/free/) and [setup Terraform on your machine](https://www.terraform.io/intro/getting-started/install.html).

 -------------------

 ## Troubles/Feedback